outpaddling/Coding-Standards/README.md

 time to 15 minutes is inconsequential.
 If it uses 2,000 core-hours on an HPC cluster, reducing this to 1,500 is worth significant effort.

+## Minimize dependencies, especially big ones

+Utilizing existing libraries and programs rather than reinventing the wheel is generally a smart move.
+But not always.

+1. Making your code depend on a huge library (e.g. boost) in order to use one or two functions from it may incur more cost than benefit.
+It increases build/install time and increases that possibility of breakage down the road due to API changes in the library.

+2. Make sure that any dependencies you add are high quality.
+If the only existing wheel is an unbalanced limestone slab, then reinventing it would be a good move.

+3. If there are multiple implementations of a dependency (e.g.
+BLAS/OpenBLAS), stick to standards (avoid using extensions supported by only one or a few of them) so that they will be interchangeable for your code.
+This will increase the odds of a successful deployment for all of your users, since any one implementation could have critical bugs at a given time.

 ## Readability

 1. All code is consistently indented with blank lines separating code blocks.